 Our classrooms and communities are quickly reflecting dynamic changes.
 People from around the globe are joining our country, bringing with them differing values, customs, music, food, languages, music, traditions, literature and ways of life.

 How can we, the adult models, best ensure a safe, inclusive, multicultural environment for our children?
 Here are three sure-fire methods for educators.
-(Watch for tips for parents and families in an upcoming post.)

 1. Learn what you don’t know, and be open to discovering your own misinformation.